tc39/proposal-temporal/docs/zoneddatetime.md

 ### zonedDateTime.**calendarId** : object

 The `calendarId` read-only property gives the identifier of the calendar used to calculate date/time field values.
-If the date was created with a custom calendar object, this gives the `id` property of that object.

 Calendar-sensitive values are used in most places, including: